-Cycle.
-The cycle component, which we call the participation cycle in the rest of this paper, measures how changes in the job-loss $(P{E,U})$ and job-finding $(P{U,E})$ rates, plotted in panels A and B of Chart 5, affect movements in the participation rate.
-These are the flows within the labor force that most studies ignore since they have no direct effect on the contemporaneous LFPR.
+LFPR.
 It might sound puzzling that these flows, that do not involve crossing the participation margin, affect the dynamics of the participation rate.
 The intuition comes from recognizing the stark differences in labor force attachment of unemployed and employed workers.
-As we have shown in Figure 1, the unemployed are less attached to the labor force than the employed.
-Specifically, $(P{U,N})$ which averages around 25% is multiple times larger than $P{E,N}$ , which averages 2.8%.
+As we have shown in Figure 5, the unemployed are less attached to the labor force than the employed.
+Specifically, $P{U,N}$ which averages around 25 percent is multiple times larger than $P{E,N}$, which averages 2.8 percent.
 Therefore, the higher the fraction of the labor force that is unemployed, i.e., the higher the unemployment rate, the more likely workers are to drop out of the labor force in the future.
 This mechanism, which works through the labor force attachment channel, puts downward pressure on the participation rate going forward when the unemployment rate increases.

-Chart 6 plots the cumulative contribution of the entry/exit and cycle to the change in the LFPR since the start of 1978 for the total population for 1978-2019 in panel A. The entry/exit component is the main driver of the long-run trend in the LFPR.
+Figure 7 plots the cumulative contribution of the entry/exit and cycle to the change in the LFPR since the start of 1978 for the total population for 1978-2019 in panel (a).25 The entry/exit component is the main driver of the long-run trend in the LFPR.
 Interestingly, it also exhibits a countercyclical pattern putting upward pressure on the LFPR during recessions and a downward pressure later in expansions.
 This finding challenges the popular view that the procyclicality of the participation rate has its origins in discouraged workers leaving the labor force during recessions and re-entering the labor force as labor market conditions improve.
 We find that the net contribution of labor force entry and exit is not procyclical at all.
 On the contrary, the entry/exit component is decisively countercyclical, pushing against the procyclical forces we identify.

-It is the exit component that is responsible for the upward trend in participation from 1978 through 2000, largely driven by women (panel C).
-The increase in labor force participation among women was not because those who were not part of the labor force became more likely to join.
-Instead, it was driven by the increased attachment to the labor force of those women who already were part of it.
-While the entry component was relatively muted for women until the 2000s, it accounts for most of the decline since early 2000 in the participation rate of both men and women.
+It is the exit component that is responsible for the upward trend in participation from 1978 through 2000, largely driven by women (panel (c)).26 The increase in labor force participation among women was not because women was not because those who were not part of the labor force became more likely to join.
+Instead, it was driven by the increased attachment to the labor force of those women who already were part of it.27 While the entry component was relatively muted for women until the 2000s, it accounts for most of the decline since early 2000 in the participation rate of both men and women.28